 *Those with higher incomes pay an increased premium.

-**Although Home Health Services are completely covered at no cost to you, if you need durable medical equipment you will pay 20% of the cost.
+**Although Home Health Services are completely covered at no cost to you, if you need durable medical equipment you will need to pay 20% of the cost.

 What Does Part B Not Cover?